Salmanafea/laravel-project-management/README.md

-Laravel Project & Task Management System
+# Laravel Project & Task Management System
-📌 Overview

 This project is a Laravel-based Project & Task Management System developed as part of a technical challenge.
 It demonstrates authentication, authorization, CRUD operations, activity logging, RESTful APIs, and basic testing using Postman.